-Ве fore Testing: ☐ Contract with a RIC or Large-City Scanning Center for answer sheets and scanning services. ☐ Announce testing dates and scoring schedules in advance. ☐ Inventory the materials when received.
+☐ Contract with a Regional Information Center (RIC) or Large-City Scanning Center for answer sheets and scanning services. ☐ Announce testing dates and scoring schedules in advance. ☐ Inventory the materials when received.
 If items are missing, follow the directions on page 19 of this manual.
-Boxes used for delivering materials to your school should be kept for storing and sending completed PBT booklets and answer sheets to scoring sites. ☐ Secure all test materials in an appropriate safe or vault.
-Familiarize yourself with all test materials, including this manual and the Teacher's Directions .
+Boxes used for delivering materials to your school should be kept for storing and sending completed paper-based test booklets and answer sheets to scoring sites. ☐ Secure all test materials in an appropriate safe or vault. ☐ Familiarize yourself with all test materials, including this manual and the Teacher's Directions .
 Provide copies of the Teacher's Directions , prior to the first day of testing, to all teachers who will be administering the tests.
-Teacher's Directions are not secure, and may be distributed. ☐ Brief all teachers on their responsibilities and roles in testing, and remind teachers about preparation of the testing room. ☐ Arrange to obtain secure test materials, if needed, from a Regional Center. \Box Obtain secure test materials from the safe or vault on the days they will be administered. ☐ Prepare class materials early in the morning of each test. ☐ Ensure a secure and efficient method for distributing and collecting the secure test materials (test booklets, answer sheets, etc.) each day.
-Provide additional test booklets as needed. ☐ Keep test materials secure throughout the testing and scoring processes. ☐ Ensure that students with disabilities are provided the allowable testing accommodations as indicated in their IEP/504 Plans. ☐ Ensure that ELLs/MLLs and eligible former ELLs/MLLs are provided with the testing accommodations that the principal has determined will be provided for them
+Teacher's Directions are not secure, and may be distributed. ☐ Brief all teachers on their responsibilities and roles in testing, and remind teachers about preparation of the testing room. lue Arrange to obtain secure test materials, if needed, from a Regional Center. lacksquare Obtain secure test materials from the safe or vault on the days they will be administered. ☐ Prepare class materials early in the morning of each test. ☐ Ensure a secure and efficient method for distributing and collecting the secure test materials (test booklets, answer sheets, etc.) each day.
+Provide additional test booklets as needed. ☐ Keep test materials secure throughout the testing and scoring processes. ☐ Ensure that students with disabilities are provided the allowable testing accommodations as indicated in their Individualized Education Program (IEP) or Section 504 Accommodation Plan (504 Plan). ☐ Ensure that English Language Learners and eligible former ELLs are provided with the testing accommodations that the principal has determined will be provided for them.